The G20 and migration

 5. Forced migration (forced displacement): UNHCR, IDMC and UNICEF

-The United Nations High Commission for Refugees (UNHCR)’s Statistics Database provides data on forcibly displaced persons from 1951 to 2019.
+The United Nations High Commission for Refugees (UNHCR)’s Statistics Database provides data on forcibly displaced persons from 1951 to mid-2020.
 Data cover approximately 200 countries and territories, including all G20 members.

 The Internal Displacement Monitoring Centre (IDMC) compiles and disseminates data on worldwide internal displacement due to conflict, violence and disasters in its Global Internal Displacement Database.
 Data cover approximately 200 countries and territories, including all G20 countries if data are relevant and available.
-Internal displacement data associated with conflict and generalised violence cover 2003 to 2019, while data on displacement associated with sudden-onset natural hazard-related disasters cover 2008 to 2019.
+Internal displacement data associated with conflict and generalised violence as well as disasters cover 2003 to 2019.